segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/regal-voice/index.md

   </tr>
   <tr>
    <td>`sms_conversation_id`</td>
-   <td>Unique ID of the conversation (if the sms was part of a two-way conversation with an Agent, rather than just an automated outbound sms)</td>
+   <td>Task ID for the conversation.
+(If the sms was part of a two-way conversation with an Agent, rather than just an automated outbound sms)</td>
   </tr>
   <tr>
    <td>`campaign_friendly_id`</td>